documents4j/documents4j/README.md

    that allows to create a conversion server programmatically.
 (If you are using the `ConverterServerBuilder`, make sure to include the unshaded jar into your project when building with Maven.)
 Other than the `LocalConverter`, the shaded jar comes bundled with the *no.kantega/pdf-converter-transformer-msoffice-word* dependency.
+-  The *no.kantega/pdf-converter-client-standalone* module contains a shaded jar with a converter backend which connects to a given conversion server.
+Its main intention is to test the connection to a conversion server.
 -  The *no.kantega/pdf-converter-local-demo* includes a demo application which allows to run a `LocalConverter` from a simple application in the browser.
 Simply run the application for example by calling `mvn jetty:run` and go to for example *http://localhost:8080*.
 You can then upload MS Word files and view the resulting PDF documents.